andrewjpoole/linqpad-selenium-tests/README.md

 ## Tests

-Tests are linqpad scripts, set to 'C# Program' with a Main() method
+Tests are linqpad scripts located in the linqpad-selenium-tests\autotests\Tests directory.
+The scripts need to be set to 'C# Program' with a Main() method

-At the top, any referenced scipts are referenced:
+The top is the place to reference any scripts:
 ```
 #load "..\..\Framework\TestHelper.linq"
 #load "..\..\Framework\Pages\GoogleHome.linq"
 #load "..\SharedSteps.linq"
 ```
-The top is the testHelper script, which contains the whole framework.
+The top one is the testHelper script, which contains the whole framework.
 The bottom one contains shared steps.
 The references in between are the Page Object Models needed by the test.